Jimmy Dunne (footballer, born 1997): International career

 In March 2018, Dunne received a call-up to the Republic of Ireland under-21 side for the first time, making his debut on 22 March 2018 in a 3–1 friendly win over Iceland, replacing Corey Whelan as a substitute late in the game.

 On 6 November 2018, Dunne was named in the provisional senior Republic of Ireland squad for the first time for the friendly match against Northern Ireland on 15 November and the UEFA Nations League match against Denmark on 19 November 2018.
-He was omitted from the final squad, and was linked with a call-up to the Northern Ireland team, whom he qualifies through the grandparent rule.
+He was omitted from the final squad, and was linked with a call-up to the Northern Ireland team, for whom he qualifies through the grandparent rule.

-He was called-up again by the Republic of Ireland in March 2019.
+He was called-up again by the Republic of Ireland in March 2019 but was not capped.
+On 23 March 2025, he made his long-awaited senior debut in a 2–1 win against Bulgaria in the 2nd leg of the UEFA Nations League relegation playoff.